 Beware of Calcium Interactions

-It is important to talk with a doctor or pharmacist about possible interactions between your over-the-counter and prescription medications, and calcium supplements.
+It is important to talk with a doctor or pharmacist about possible interactions between your medications (both over-the-counter and prescription), and calcium supplements.
 For example, calcium supplements may reduce the absorption of the antibiotic tetracycline.
 Calcium also interferes with iron absorption.
 So your loved one should not take a calcium supplement at the same time as an iron supplement - unless the calcium supplement is calcium citrate, or unless the iron supplement is taken with vitamin C. Any medication that you need to take on an empty stomach should not be taken with calcium supplements.

 Getting enough calcium, whether through diet or with the help of supplements,will help to protect the health of your loved one's bones.
 However, this is only one of the steps you need to take for bone health.
 Exercise, a healthy lifestyle, and, for some people, medication, are also important.